Some of the links in this post may be affiliate links. See our disclosure for more info.

-It’s tough being a night owl in a world that’s built for and hugely rewards early risers.
-Schools start at 8 AM 9-5ers wake up pretty much the same time.
-And even if you work graveyards or have a flexible work schedule, most shops and banks close late in the afternoon.
-Not counting 24-hour convenience stores, gas stops and night school, it seems like the whole world runs on an early-bird schedule.
+Being a night owl in a world built for and hugely rewards early risers is tough.
+Schools start at 8 AM, and 9-5ers wake up pretty much at the same time.
+And even if you work graveyard shifts or have a flexible work schedule, most shops and banks close late in the afternoon.
+Not counting 24-hour convenience stores, gas stops and night school, it seems like the whole world runs on an early bird schedule.

-So what about night owls who consider waking up at 12 PM a huge miracle, is there hope left for us?
+So what about night owls who consider waking up at noon a huge miracle?
+Is there hope left for us?
 Are there tips for waking up early that work, besides the usual early to bed early to rise cliché?

 Let’s be honest here for a minute.
 You can’t convince yourself to wake up early just because.
 Learning how to wake up early isn’t as simple as turning off the lights and going to bed early.
 The psychology behind it is important, too.

-Before you sleep tonight, ask yourself, “What would I get if I wake up early?”
+Before you sleep tonight, ask yourself, “What would I get if I woke up early?”
 Whatever you answer, make sure you really want it because that’s what you’ll use to convince yourself to leave the bed when your alarm goes off.
+It is the first step to successfully learning how to get up in the morning.

 Train your body to anticipate sleep.
 Yes, you can do that by sleeping and waking up at the same time every day.
 But if you’re a night owl, sleeping every day at 8 AM won’t help you.